reubenjh/boiled-eggs/README.md

 ## Introduction

-This is the Mayo Wipster App.
+This is a boilerplate cross-platform app.

-The source code for all three platforms (iOS, Android, and Web) is generated from this codebase.
+The source code for all three platforms is generated from this codebase.

 <br />
 <br />